Simulation-Software-Engineering/Lecture-Material/building-and-packaging/material/packaging_debian_slides.md

 ## Advanced Topics

 - Publishing Packages on [Launchpad](https://launchpad.net/)
-- Debian package creation via [CPack](https://cmake.org/cmake/help/latest/cpack_gen/deb.html#cpack_gen:CPack%20DEB%20Generator)
 - Usage of our library in other projects
-    - Creation of `pkg-config` file from CMake
+    - Creation of `pc` file (`pkg-config`) from CMake
-    - Creation of `CMake` configuration generatio
+    - [Export targets](https://cmake.org/cmake/help/git-stage/guide/importing-exporting/index.html) to be included in other CMake projects

 ---